HubSpot/Singularity/SingularityUI/README.md

 So to start off, `npm install` to install the dependencies, then `brunch watch --server` to get it running.
 You can now acceess SingularityUI at [localhost:3333/singularity](http://localhost:3333/singularity) by default.

-From here you'll need to hook to to an API.
+From here you'll need to hook up to an API.
 You can either use SingularityService running locally, or a remote version like your development cluster.
 Open up [SingularityUI](http://localhost:3333/singularity) and you'll be prompted for an API root.
 This is something like `http://example/singularity/api`.
 To change this in the future, you can use your JS console:

 ```javascript
 localStorage.set('apiRootOverride', 'http://example/singularity/api')